iamthefamous/todolist-app/LOCAL_CONFIG.md

 ### Issue: Backend can't connect to database

 **Solutions**:
-1. Verify PostgreSQL is running: `docker ps`
+1. Verify MySQL is running: `docker ps`
 2. Check credentials in `application.properties` match `docker-compose.yml`
-3. Ensure port 5432 is not blocked by firewall
+3. Ensure port 3306 is not blocked by firewall

 ### Issue: Changes to .env not reflected